Product School

 Everything starts and ends with customers.

-Product or design teams aren’t the ones who shape great product experience.
+PMs and product designers aren’t the ones who shape great product experience.
 At the core, it’s your customers.
 Internal teams interpret customer demands and make sure they’re met.

 Understanding this is how Steve Jobs built the iPhone.
 It’s why PX is engraved in the business philosophy of many tech giants such as Amazon, Starbucks, Netflix, and Airbnb.